Interview: Danielle Kirk, Wellbeing Magazine Deputy Editor

 I like the John Lennon line, “Life is what happens while you are busy making other plans.”
-It gives me goose bumps, because it reminds me how important it is to live fully in the present, and not put life on hold.
+It gives me goosebumps, because it reminds me how important it is to live fully in the present, and not put life on hold.
 I also think it applies to meditation because when you meditate you’re concentrating on each moment and living it intensely.
-You then carry that mindfulness with you afterwards, and can focus more fully on your life and what you’re doing with it.
+You then carry that mindfulness with you afterward and can focus more fully on your life and what you’re doing with it.

 6.What is a book that has opened you to new ideas and inspired your growth, why?

 A friend loaned me the Louise L Hay book You Can Heal Your Life when I was at uni, and her ideas about the power of the mind have stuck with me.

 7.What Mindful Music do you listen to (ie. music that grabs your full attention and brings you into the moment.)

 Classical music, opera or anything by The XX.
 Music really helps to calm me down, and I love to listen to a bit of classical on the train to and from work.